rubennaatje/sportscarstrategist/docs/test.md

 # What is this game?

 This is a multiplayer sportscar race manager where you will guide a racing team through a race, you will mostly be put into the role as a race engineer.
 Analyzing telemetry giving feedback to the drivers but also a big part is deciding the strategy.
-Know the rules, go for it.
+It is important to know the rules, the drivers and the cars.

 Although this game will work with non endurance races it is focused on endurance racing, you can play it singeplayer in the same way as you do with multiplayer.
 You can just drop people an ip for them to join (be careful who you are sharing it with)